GDamay/dynamic-tree/README.md

 ## Documentation generation

 This project is documented and configured so as to use [Doxygen](https://www.doxygen.nl/index.html) for generated html or pdf documentation.
-To generated the documentation, with doxygen installed and using a terminal in the root project folder, run the following :
+To generated the documentation, with doxygen installed, open the file *Doxyfile* in the Doxygen GUI or, using a terminal in the root project folder, run the following :

 ```
 doxygen Doxyfile